Aadit3003/u-nets-implementation/README.md

 - Dataset: [Satellite Images of Water Bodies](https://www.kaggle.com/franciscoescobar/satellite-images-of-water-bodies)
 - The following Kaggle Notebook was immensely helpful in the data preprocessing steps: [Water bodies segmentation with UNet and Tensorflow](https://www.kaggle.com/baranowskibrt/water-bodies-segmentation-with-unet-and-tensorflow)
 # Model Architecture
 The U-Net model was implemented using the Keras Functional API from TensorFlow v2.
 The exact same architecture structure from the paper was used, only changing the the number of filters and the size of the input.
 The downsampling blocks used Conv2D and MaxPooling2D layers, whereas the upsampling blocks used Conv2DTranspose layers instead of pooling.
-Skip connections were implemented by concatenation the encoder outputs with the  correct decoder inputs.
+Skip connections were implemented by concatenation of the encoder outputs with the  correct decoder inputs.
 The final model contained ~ 8 million trainable parameters.
 Here's a summary of the model: <br/>
 <img src="https://github.com/Aadit3003/Semantic-Segmentation-with-U-Nets/blob/8d7f91c55c06c7d08a50b0fd74fcff1d6c8f8556/Write%20Up/Model.png" width="500"><br/>

 # Training